<< Yesterday

 "We are honored to pay tribute to the 25th anniversary of Homer at the Bat.The Simpsons has left an impressive imprint on our culture as the longest-running American sitcom, and ‘Homer at the Bat’ remains as popular today as when the episode aired in 1992." - Hall of Fame President JEFF IDELSON, commenting about the Cooperstown celebration of the animated series.

-The Baseball Hall of Fame inducts the fictional cartoon character Homer Simpson as part of celebrating the 25th anniversary of the Simpsons episode 'Homer at the Bat.'
+The Baseball Hall of Fame inducts the fictional cartoon character Homer Simpson to celebrate the 25th anniversary of the Simpsons episode 'Homer at the Bat.'
 A discussion of the much-beloved episode includes comments by real Hall of Famers Wade Boggs and Ozzie Smith, who played themselves on the animated show, and executive producers Al Jean and Mike Reiss, director Jim Reardon, and executive story editor Jeff Martin.

 2019 In the eighth inning of the team's 6-2 victory over the Rangers, Mallex Smith steals home, the first Mariner to accomplish the feat since Dustin Ackley in 2012, to complete the rare stolen base cycle.
 The center fielder swipes four bases in the T-Mobile Park contest, trying a franchise mark shared by seven Mariners.